SEXUALLY TRANSMITTED DISEASES – A PUBLIC HEALTH CRISIS

 STDs are the subject of more lies from the media and the medical profession than any other illnesses.
-One would think that STDs are all benign, harmless and easy to treat, yet this is not the truth.
+By listening to the television news or talking with most doctors, one would think that STDs are all benign, harmless and easy to treat, yet this is not at all the truth.

 WHAT ARE SEXUALLY-TRANSMITTED DISEASES?